SoleyIo/dtflw/README.md

 `dtflw` is available on [PyPi](https://pypi.org/project/dtflw/).
 See [how to get it on Databricks](https://docs.databricks.com/libraries/index.html#libraries).

-To use `dtflw` on the local environment you need to have py spark installed.
+To use `dtflw` on the local environment you need to have `pyspark` installed.
 You can either install it manually or you can run `pip install dtflw[local]` to install `pyspark` as an extra dependency.

 ## Changes